 B. Masor was Barnet Masor (1868-1940).
 His first name was sometimes spelled Bernhard or Bernard or Barnett.
 An immigrant from Russia, his naturalization petition dated 28 June 1895 recorded his name as Barnet Masor.
 On it he declared that he was born 14 Sept.
 1868 and that he arrived at the port of New York 6 May 1885.
 Masor's sequence through the U. S. census reports from 1900 to 1930 indicate that he was born in Russia ca. 1866 and that he immigrated to the U. S. in the 1880s.
 Bernhard Masor went into business for himself as B. Masor & Co. in 1898.
 His company seems to have survived until around 1914/15.
 The business started downtown on Cherry St. and was located from 1902 to 1907 at 1395 Avenue A. (This address was what is now York Avenue in the East 70s.)
-In 1907 they moved to 785 E. 137th St., the Bronx, near Willow Ave., and then in 1910 to 721 E. 133rd St. In June 1913 The Waist Trade Journal vol. XV, no. 7, pg 7, reported, "A petition in bankruptcy has been filed against B. Masor & Co., Inc., iron works, 721 E. 133rd street, New York."
+In 1906 they were also listed at Willow Ave. and 137th St., Bronx, and then in 1908 at 721 E. 133rd St. They were in business at this location through 1914/15.
+In June 1913 The Waist Trade Journal vol. XV, no. 7, pg 7, reported, "A petition in bankruptcy has been filed against B. Masor & Co., Inc., iron works, 721 E. 133rd street, New York."

 In Trow 1914, Masor's son, Daniel C. Masor (1896-1972), was also part of the business.
 Daniel Masor was 4 years old at the time of the 1900 U. S. Census and 14 in 1910.
 He registered for the World War I draft in 1917 when he declared that he was born 1 Jan.
 1896, and gave he occupation as "Steel Merchant, Dealing in material used in ammunition manufacturing."
 This information was probably intended to impress the draft board with the importance of keeping him in civilian life rather than in the military.